sdesabbata/r-for-geographic-data-science/docs/100-Introduction.md

 ### Variables

-In computer programming, a **variable** can be thought about as a storage location (a bit of memory) with an associated name (also referred to as identifier), and a value that can vary -- hence the name variable.
-When programming you can define a variable by naming it with an **identifier**, and providing a **value** that can be stored in the variable.
-At any point after that, you can retrieve the value stored in the variable by specifying the chosen identifier.
+In computer programming, a **variable** can be thought about as a storage location (a bit of memory) with an associated name (also referred to as identifier) and a value that can vary -- hence the name variable.
+When programming, you can define a variable by naming it with an **identifier** and providing a **value** to be stored in the variable.
+After that, you can retrieve the value stored in the variable by specifying the chosen identifier.
 Variables are an essential tool in programming, as they allow to save the result of a piece of computation and to retrieve it later on for further analysis.

 A variable can be defined in `R` using an identifier (e.g., `a_variable`) on the left of an **assignment operator** `<-`, followed by the object to be linked to the identifier, such as a value (e.g., `1`) to be assigned on the right.
 The value of the variable can be invoked by simply specifying the identifier.